YanB25/argparser/README.md

 # ArgParser: A lightweight C++ command-line parser

 ArgParser is a lightweight command line parser written in C++.
-The goal of ArgParser is to provide a most convenient and easy-to-use library for building command-line programs.
+The goal of ArgParser is to provide the most convenient and easy-to-use library for building command-line programs.

 ArgParser is lightweight and has no external dependency.

+The library is suitable for you, if you

+- are looking for a correct, most convenient and easy-to-use command-line parser.

+- do not care for extremely high performance and memory occupation.
+(ArgParser is not slow or using memory blindly, but it is not optimized for these goals.)

+You are not suggested to use this library if you

+- are writing codes for production environments.

-Feel free to pull-request or open an issue if you have any problems.
+**Feel free to pull-request or open an issue if you have any problems.**

 ## Quick Start